drizzy009/stage-two-hng/README.md

 ### Error Handling:
 Implement error handling to display meaningful error messages to users in case of API failures or other issues.

+### Overview
+- The API call will retrieve a list of the all-time top-rated movies slicing the featured movies to 10.
+- The search functionality displays results in a new search results page.
+- Users can click on movie posters to access the individual movie details.
+- To view a specific movie's dedicated page, users should click on the movie title within the search drop-down menu.
+- The Sidebar is responsive on mobile by clicking the left menu on the movie details page.

 ### How to Use

 - Clone this repository to your local machine:

    ```bash
    git clone https://github.com/drizzy009/stage-two-hng.git